All Products

 • Error code: -ERR bad lua script for redis cluster, ZUNIONSTORE/ZINTERSTORE all the keys that the script uses should be passed using the KEYS array

-Description: All keys of the ZUNIONSTORE and ZINTERSTORE commands must be specified by using the KEYS array.
+Description: All keys for the ZUNIONSTORE and ZINTERSTORE commands must be passed using the KEYS array.

 • Error code: -ERR bad lua script for redis cluster, XREAD/XREADGROUP all the keys that the script uses should be passed using the KEYS array

-Description: All keys of the XREAD and XREADGROUP commands must be specified by using the KEYS array.
+Description: All keys for the XREAD and XREADGROUP commands must be passed using the KEYS array.

 • Error code: -ERR bad lua script for redis cluster, all the keys that the script uses should be passed using the KEYS array, and KEYS should not be in expression, sort command store key does not meet the requirements

-Description: The keys of the SORT commands must be specified by using the KEYS array.
+Description: The key for the SORT command must be passed using the KEYS array.

 Read/write permission issues